NsCDE/NsCDE/INSTALLATION_GUIDE.md

 # Installation Guide
-These are the step-by-step instructions for installing NsCDE.
+These are the step-by-step instructions for installing `NsCDE`.

 ### Install